-- Granted our NEOs annual long-term equity awards in February 2022 consisting of 50% RSAs or RSUs and 50% PRSUs (the "2022 LTI PRSUs").
-This design is aligned with competitive market practices, supported our retention objectives and rewarded overall Company performance.
-Based on overall Company performance in 2022, determined that 106.9% of the target number of shares of our common stock subject to the 2022 LTI PRSUs based on one-year performance and 99.6% of the target number of shares of our common stock subject to the 2022 LTI PRSUs based on the first of three one-year performance periods were earned and would vest in February 2023 subject to each NEO's continued employment as of the vesting date.
-See the discussion of the 2022 LTI PRSU Awards to NEOs beginning on page 46 for more information; - Granted additional LTI awards ("August 2022 Promotion LTI") to Messrs.
-Gregoire and Benjamin in recognition of their increased responsibilities due to their promotions to Executive Vice President and Chief Operating Officer and Executive - 8 blackbaud 2023 Proxy Statement
+- Granted our NEOs annual long-term equity awards in February 2023 consisting of 50% RSAs or RSUs and 50% PRSUs (the "2023 LTI PRSUs").
+This design is intended to be aligned with competitive market practices, supported our retention objectives and rewarded overall Company performance.
+Based on overall Company performance in 2023, determined that 98.1% of the target number of shares of our common stock subject to the 2023 LTI PRSUs based on one-year performance and 119.8% of the target number of shares of our common stock subject to the 2023 LTI PRSUs based on the first of three one-year performance periods were earned and would vest in February 2024 subject to each NEO's - 8 blackbaud 2024 Proxy Statement

-- Vice President and Chief Commercial Officer, respectively, effective July 11, 2022.
-See the discussion of the August 2022 Promotion LTI beginning on page 46 for more information; and - Determined, based on the Company's Rule of 40 performance in 2022, that 96.6% of the shares of our common stock subject to the 2021 LTI Three-year PRSUs based on the second of three one-year performance periods were earned and would vest in February 2023 subject to each NEO's continued employment as of each vesting date.
+- Ь - continued employment as of the vesting date.
+See the discussion of the 2023 LTI PRSU Awards to NEOs beginning on page 47 for more information; and - Determined, based on the Company's Rule of 40 performance in 2023, that 200.0% of the shares of our common stock subject to the 2022 LTI Three-year PRSUs based on the second of three one-year performance periods and 200.0% of the shares of our common stock subject to the 2021 LTI Three-year PRSUs based on the third of three one-year performance periods were earned and would vest in February 2024 subject to each NEO's continued employment as of each vesting date.

-2022 NEO COMPENSATION SUMMARY (page 54)
+2023 NEO COMPENSATION SUMMARY (page 55)

-Set forth below is the 2022 compensation for each of our NEOs as determined under SEC rules.
+Set forth below is the 2023 compensation for each of our NEOs as determined under SEC rules.
 This table is not a substitute for the compensation tables, including the Summary Compensation Table, required by the SEC and set forth elsewhere in this proxy statement.
-See the notes accompanying the 2022 Summary Compensation Table beginning on page 54 for more information.
+See the notes accompanying the 2023 Summary Compensation Table beginning on page 55 for more information.